zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 **Usage:**

-This function is used to calculate the square root of number.
+Calculates the square root of number.

 **Parameter description**:

-number: Double or Decimal type, must be greater than zero, if it is less than zero, an exception is caused.
+number: Double or Decimal type, must be greater than zero, if it is less than zero, an exception occur.
 If the input is String or Bigint, it is converted to Double by implicit conversion.
 If the input is another type, an error occurs.

 **Return value**: